Open Source - Our Contributions

-We make these "Contributions" available to the Smalltalk community - you can find them on the respective Cincom Smalltalk CD or on the Cincom website.
+We make these "Contributions" available to the Smalltalk community - you can find them on the respective Cincom Smalltalk CD.

 This package contains extensions to Lint (Code Critic) so that it is easier to create new rules and to fix existing rules.

 AllEncodings provides definitions for additional Encoders, including EBCDIC and CP950.

 Package BackgroundColor added methods in the Launcher system menu to allow a user to change the back color of the windows of an image.
 This allows a user to easily identify the windows of different images that are running to the same time on the same computer.

 When loaded the CustomSkinCreator will automatically generate a Package "BackgroundColor-Skins" that contains all Skin classes and all registration methods.
 This package can easily be unloaded and recreated in order to update the skins.
 This package should not be published to Store.
 As the Skin classes contain a lot of replicated code and cannot be managed easily, it is simpler to just generate them automatically.
 The only parameter to a skin is the color and the color's name.
 The CustomSkinCreator will then create both a DefaultSkin subclass as well as a registration for a native-skin with a colored icon.

 Added support for ByteOrderMarks.
 The interface to use the new feature is implemented in EncodedStreamConstructor.
 This class is not really visible.
 Their objects are created with the method Filename>withEncoding:.

 #autoDetect (this is the most interesting.
 It checks the file and selects between #utf32WithBOM, #utf16WithBOM, #utf8WithBOM, and default [if there is no BOM]).